Kristina01111000/Drws_site/README.md

 - Concert today, hes advertising then
 - Add tiny habits section on why it works scorecard page, into read more section -> not a seperate page
 - Leave scorecard on promo page, hide the login button for only mobile
-- Make sure it is ‘your ‘ scorecard instead of our
-- Make button text green brighter, maybe change background color
 - need this done by wednesday mid day so its set for his ad

 - i have the most recent scorecard copy on the site as of 7/12, he will probably update it again